carafe-fm/carafe-js/docs/FileMakerCustomFunction.md

 ```
 /**
  * @SIGNATURE:
- * _carafeTemplateMerge ( packageName; jsonData ; implementationSemanticVersion )
+ * _carafeTemplateMerge ( implementationName; jsonData ; implementationSemanticVersion )
  *
  * @PARAMETERS:
- * packageName - Required.
-Must be a valid Carafe package name.
+ * implementationName - Required.
+Must be a valid Carafe implementation name.
  * jsonData - Required.
 Must be valid JSON.
 The JSON passed in here will be available to JavaScript from `Carafe.getData()`.
  * implementationSemanticVersion - Optional.
 May be an empty string or a valid semantic version.
-Leaving it empty will return the default implementation from the newest package version available in the local environment.
+Leaving it empty will return the package from the newest implementation version available in the local environment.
  *
  * @HISTORY:
  * Created: 2018-Aug-01 by Jeremiah Small
  * Modified: 2018-Aug-28 by Jeremiah Small
+ * Modified: 2018-Sep-11 by Jeremiah Small
  *
  * @PURPOSE:
- * This function merges together a Carafe package, JSON data, and an optional custom implementation.
+ * This function merges together a Carafe package and JSON data in a specific implementation.
  *
  * @RESULT:
  * A successful result will be a valid HTML document with all the dependencies and data included in it.
  *
  * @ERRORS:
- * This function returns an error message as an HTML document if the requested implementationSemanticVersion does not exist.
+ * This function returns an error message as an HTML document if the requested implementationName and implementationSemanticVersion do not exist.
  *
  * @NOTES:
  * The Carafe project is on GitHub: https://github.com/soliantconsulting/carafe